 Students who wish to cycle to school are required to apply for a bike permit and this can be applied for once your child has a school IT account.
 Allowances will be made in the first few weeks of term for new starters to cycle to school while they await the issue of their permit.

 Supporting the School

-There are two main ways that we seek parental support at John Colet School.
+There are a few main ways that we seek parental support at John Colet School.

 Firsty, we ask for your help in providing a higher level of opportunity outside of the classroom to enhance your child’s education.
 Public funding contributes to this, but will not allow us to provide everything that we think your child needs and deserves.

 We are inviting all parents/carers to make a monthly donation by standing order for the 5 years your child is at John Colet.
 Our Development Fund has charitable status and so parents/carers can Gift Aid their donation.
 This is how it works:

 A parent/carer donates £5 per month (total £60 in the year).